Çiğ köfte: Turkey

 The dish is often associated with Şanlıurfa province, where it is a popular street food, but it is a popular appetizer all over Turkey.
 The ingredients are all raw and traditionally include ground meat, bulgur, tomato paste, fresh onion, garlic and other spices for flavoring such as "isot" and black pepper.
 A favorite way of eating çiğ köfte is rolled in a lettuce leaf, accompanied by good quantities of ayran to counter-act the burning sensation that this very spicy food will give.

-A vegetarian version of ciğ köfte may also be made with only bulgur grains.
+A vegetarian version of çiğ köfte may also be made with only bulgur grains.
 The preparation is similar to the versions that include meat, and some cooks also add pomegranate molasses.
 Depending on the cook's preferences, spices like cumin may be used instead of isot in the preparation of vegetarian versions.
 Another vegetarian variation from Urfa is made with scrambled eggs.

 Although the traditional recipe requires minced raw meat, the version in Turkey consumed as fast-food (through small franchise shops in every neighborhood of Turkey) must be meatless by law due to hygienic necessities.
 Therefore, çiğ köfte is, unless specifically made, vegan in Turkey.
 Meat is replaced by ground walnuts, hazelnuts and potato.